coderanger/coderanger.net/content/posts/poise-cookbooks.md

 The [`poise-ruby`](https://github.com/poise/poise-ruby) cookbook provides resources for installing Ruby from system packages or RedHat's SCL packages.
-It also has resources for install Ruby gems, running `bundle install`, and running Ruby scripts or programs with automatic handling for `bundle exec`.
+It also has resources for installing Ruby gems, running `bundle install`, and running Ruby scripts or programs with automatic handling for `bundle exec`.

 ## poise-ruby-build

 The [`poise-ruby-build`](https://github.com/poise/poise-ruby-build) cookbook
-adds support for installing Ruby using `ruby-build` to `poise-ruby`.
+adds support for using `ruby-build` to `poise-ruby`.
 This takes the place of using tools like `rvm` or `rbenv` in a server environment.

 ## poise-python